It is time to ditch those nasty hair products you use. I am talking about hairspray and gels. Those just will not do the job anymore.

 This is a premium salon style pomade.
 I highly recommend giving Mythical I try, you might love it!

-Some of my Asian friends introduced me to Mandom Gatsby.
-My hair is very similar to Asian hair, it is very thick and textures well.
+Some of my friends introduced me to Mandom Gatsby.
+My hair is very similar to thick hair, it is very thick and textures well.
 The texture is the key here, and I believe that is the style Gatsby goes for.
 They also have several waxes that are just as popular, but pomade is easier to use.